SpocWiki/_public/schema.org/predicate/Date_Times/has_date_of_legislation_version.md

 - [has_date_of_legislation_version::P#Y#M#W#DT#H#M#s.fff] or
 - [ #has_/date/_of_legislation_version::P#Y#M#W#DT#H#M#s.fff] with the [ISO_8601-date Format](../../../ISO/ISO_8601-Date_Time) .

-The point-in-time at which the provided description of the legislation is valid (e.g.: when looking at the law on the 2016-04-07 (&#x3D; dateVersion), I get the consolidation of 2015-04-12 of the &quot;National Insurance Contributions Act 2015&quot;)
+The point-in-time at which the provided description of the legislation is valid (e.g.: when looking at the law on the 2016-04-07 (= dateVersion), I get the consolidation of 2015-04-12 of the "National Insurance Contributions Act 2015")

 Formal Predicate:
 [domain::Legislation]